shalinimoorthy29/Computational-Biology/README.md

 This repository showcases various RNA-Seq analysis techniques using Bioconductor packages in R.

-Mini-projects which I will be publishing include but not limited to:
+Mini-projects I will be publishing include, but are not limited to:

 - Differential gene expression analysis using `DESeq2`
 - Principal Component Analysis (PCA) plots to visualise sample clustering